Relief of Douglas MacArthur: Public statements

 For the moment, however, he did.
 There had been dramatic confrontations over policy before, the most notable of which was between President Abraham Lincoln and Major General George McClellan, in 1862.
 Another example was President James Polk's recall of Major General Winfield Scott after the Mexican–American War.
 Before relieving MacArthur, Truman consulted history books on how Lincoln and Polk dealt with their generals.
 Truman later said that Polk was his favorite president because "he had the courage to tell Congress to go to Hell on foreign policy matters".

 There were genuine differences of opinion over policy between MacArthur and the Truman administration.
 One was MacArthur's deep-seated belief that it was not possible to separate the struggle against Communism in Europe from that going on in Asia.
 This was seen as the result of being stationed for too many years in East Asia, and of his perspective as a theater commander responsible only for part of the Far East.
 Another important policy difference was MacArthur's belief that China was not, as Acheson maintained, "the Soviet Union's largest and most important satellite," but an independent state with its own agenda that, in MacArthur's words, "for its own purposes is [just temporarily] allied with Soviet Russia".
 If MacArthur's thesis was accepted, then it followed that expanding the war with China would not provoke a conflict with the Soviet Union.
 The Joint Chiefs emphatically disagreed, although this contradicted their position that it was Europe and not Asia that was the prime concern of the Soviet Union.
 Even among Republicans, there was little support for MacArthur's position.

-On 5 April, Martin read the text of a letter he had received from MacArthur, dated 20 March, criticizing the Truman administration's priorities on the floor of the House.
+On 5 April, House minority leader Joseph W. Martin Jr. read the text of a letter he had received from MacArthur, dated 20 March, criticizing the Truman administration's priorities on the floor of the House.
 In it, MacArthur had written: